We offer free legal advice to Queensland’s LGBTI community

 The LGBTI Legal Service Inc is a non-profit community-based legal service that began service on 7 July 2010.
 The organisation was officially launched on 1 December 2010 by former Justice of the High Court of Australia, the Hon Michael Kirby AC CMG.

-The Service recognises the difficulties faced by the LGBTI community and seeks to assist the Queensland LGBTI community to gain access to justice through the provision of legal and social welfare services.
+The Service recognises the difficulties faced by the lesbian, gay, bisexual, trans and intersex community, and seeks to assist the Queensland LGBTI community to gain access to justice through the provision of legal and social welfare services.
 We also endeavour to provide community legal education activities and resources in order to increase awareness of legal rights and responsibilities for the LGBTI community in Queensland.
 The Service includes a Law Reform division that actively advocates for law reform and human rights.

 The LGBTI Legal Service acknowledges the Turrbal, Jagera/Yuggera, Kabi Kabi and Jinibara people as the traditional owners of the land where the Service operates.
 We pay respect to their elders – past, present and emerging – and acknowledge the important role Aboriginal and Torres Strait Islander people continue to play in the LGBTI community.